galenseilis/old_blog/_posts/quotes-i-like.md

+---
+title: Quotes I Like
+date: 2023-03-03 19:35:09 -0800
+categories: [quotes]
+tags: [quotes]
+math: true
+---

+Nothing like an assortment of miscellaneous quotes, right?

 > **Quotation** (John Tukey)
 >
 > The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.